mora-lab/installing/java/README.md

 <img src="../neo4j/images/image-20210712160717716.png" alt="image-20210712160717716" style="zoom:67%;" />

-> **Note: You must remember the directory where you are installing Java, as we will use the path to set the environment variable for JAVA.**
+> **Note: You must remember the directory where you are installing Java, as we will use the path to set the environment variables.**
 <br>

 <img src="../neo4j/images/image-20210712160834564.png" alt="image-20210712160834564" style="zoom:67%;" />